-If you received your ballot by mail or fax, you need a No. 2 pencil to vote.
+If you received your ballot by mail or fax, you need a black pen to vote.
 Review your ballot before voting as your ballot may be multiple pages.
 Carefully fill in the oval to the left of your choice, and do not vote for more candidates than the number specified in the contest heading.
 If you wish, you may vote for fewer candidates than specified.

 If you download your ballot from the State's website, you can print the blank ballot and mark your ballot by hand.